Nocturne Live 2022 at Blenheim Palace

-Nocturne Live turns The Great Court at Blenheim Palace into a grand arena with world-class acts and 7,000 seats.
+Nocturne Live 2022 will turn The Great Court at Blenheim Palace into a grand arena with world-class acts and 7,000 seats.
 It can be an all-day affair with VIP dining in the famous State Rooms, a stroll in the palace’s vast grounds, or a waterside picnic.
 It can also be an evening gig for those who just want to hear their favourite live music.

 Arrival & Depature

 Your Nocturne Live ticket will allow you to arrive at any time during the day of the concert and enjoy the beautiful grounds of Blenheim Palace.
 If you would like to visit the Palace itself, you can purchase a half price Palace, Park & Gardens ticket from the ticket page.
 Your Nocturne Live ticket will also allow you to do this when you arrive on the day.
 The Palace opens to the general public at 10.30am and the last entry is 3.45pm.
 For more information on what Blenheim Palace has to offer, please visit the Blenheim Palace website.
 Re-entry is not permitted except in extreme circumstances.

 If you are travelling from the local Oxford area, the Oxford Bus Company will run a Special 500 Bus service which will pick up from Oxford Rail Station and stop at Summertown, Oxford Parkway Station and Kidlington en route to Blenheim Palace.
 The bus will return via the same route and will also stop at Pear Tree on the return journey.
 Buses will depart approximately every 30 minutes from Oxford Station between 9.00am and 8.00pm.
 After the concert, buses will leave when they are full.
 The last bus will depart 45 minutes after the concert finishes.
 You will have the opportunity to buy your bus tickets at the same time as your concert tickets.